MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 2. Correct any errors or omissions, and try a search again.

-3. If you still do not see search results from OneDrive, check the SharePoint Unified Logging Service (ULS) logs, also called SharePoint trace logs.
+3. If you still do not see search results from OneDrive, check the SharePoint in Microsoft 365 Unified Logging Service (ULS) logs, also called SharePoint in Microsoft 365 trace logs.

     For more info, see [Overview of Unified Logging System (ULS) Logging](https://go.microsoft.com/fwlink/p/?LinkId=393137).